bolnel/nelsite1/content/articles/psm-csm-which-scrum-certification-best.md

 ## Is PSM I more difficult than CSM?

-The duration is the same (60 minutes), but PSMI has 60% more questions (80 vs. 50 for CSM), and its passing score is 10% higher.
+The duration is the same (60 minutes), but PSM I has 60% more questions (80 vs. 50 for CSM), and its passing score is 10% higher.

 This means that to achieve a passing score of 74% for CSM, you need to answer at least 37 questions correctly in an hour.
 This gives you over one and a half minutes per question, on average.